tarwn/lessthandot-hugo/blogs/content/posts/2017-09-08-custom-authentication-in-asp-net-core-without-identity.md

 <p>
-  If you&#8217;re using this to follow along and implement, here are the pieces you should have:
+  If you're using this to follow along and implement, here are the pieces you should have:
 </p>